MariSayo/MariSayo/README.md

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 I'm currently working on: **Making a lovely portfolio**
+- 💼 I'm currently working on: **Making a lovely portfolio.**
-- 🌱 I'm currently learning: **How to make my own API's**
+- 🌱 I'm currently learning: **How to make my own API's.**
-- 🤔 I’m looking for help with: **discussion about what the greatest User needs currently are**
+- 🤔 I’m looking for help with: **discussion about what the greatest User needs currently are.**
-- 💬 Ask me about: **The role and importance of the User in any software project**
+- 💬 Ask me about: **The role and importance of the User in any software project.**
-- ⚡ Fun fact: **Formerly worked as a Specialist Notetaker meaning accessibility is my focus**
+- ⚡ Fun fact: **Formerly worked as a Specialist Notetaker meaning accessibility is my focus.**

   **<h3 align="left">Hobbies</h3>**

-  - Beyond coding, I'm interested in indie gaming, pestering Chatgpt for fun cooking recipes to make with left over food and watching disaster movies..
+  - Beyond coding, I'm interested in indie gaming, pestering Chatgpt for fun cooking recipes to make with leftover food and watching disaster movies.
 Feel  free to check out my repositories and connect with me!</h3>

  **<h3 align="left">Skills</h3>**